9 Ways to Deal With Writer's Block When You're Job Hunting

-Don’t let your networking skills get rusty!
 No one has to know that you are in the middle of writer’s block unless you choose to tell them.
-So don’t shy away from other writers just because you think your creativity is at an all time low.
+So don’t shy away from other writers just because you think your creativity is at an all-time low.
 Stay connected.
 Don’t isolate yourself from the literary scene even if you feel like you have nothing to contribute at the moment.
-Keep networking with other writers and “literary entrepreneurs” (a.k.a.
-Freelancers!)
+Keep networking with other writers and “literary entrepreneurs” (a.k.a. freelancers!)
 If you take yourself off the market and hideaway while you recover from your writer’s block, you’ll be missing out on current trends in marketing and promotions from writers.

-Make sure you stay on the radar of your past clients and career mentors.
-When you emerge from your writing slump with a new burst of energy and creativity, you’ll want to approach them with your brilliant story ideas, your unique article pitches and your innovative marketing and ad copy strategies.
+When you emerge from your writing slump with a new burst of energy and creativity, you’ll want to approach them with your brilliant story ideas, your unique article pitches, and your innovative marketing and ad copy strategies.
 The last thing you want is to call up a past client and have them say, “I’m sorry.
 John Who?” when they answer.
 Your key writing contacts should never feel like you just called them “out of the blue.”

-Learn about and experiment with other literary genres and writing gigs.
 Sometimes writer's block is the product of boredom and a lack of stimulation.
-After all, why bother trying to write something “new” when all you can think of to write about has already been written by you or someone else? well, why not take an old piece of your writing, for example a personal essay and rewrite it as a play or film script?
-Transform a print ad that you wrote into a 15 second sound-bite for the radio.
+After all, why bother trying to write something “new” when all you can think of to write about has already been written by you or someone else? well, why not take an old piece of your writing, for example, a personal essay and rewrite it as a play or film script?
+Transform a print ad that you wrote into a 15-second sound-bite for the radio.
 Break out of your usual writing genre and try something new!
-This will not only help you move past your creative block, it might even inspire you to expand your career search into areas you hadn't considered before.
+This will not only help you move past your creative block, but it might also even inspire you to expand your career search into areas you hadn't considered before.

-Take care of your health and catch up on your R & R. Perhaps your current writing block is the result of poor eating and sleeping habits.
-When you are looking for a new job, pounding the pavement, it's all to easy to neglect your health.
+Perhaps your current writing block is the result of poor eating and sleeping habits.
+When you are looking for a new job, pounding the pavement, it's all too easy to neglect your health.
 Feeling busy when you're job-hunting may make you feel like you are moving forward, but you won't get very far if you aren't looking after yourself.

-Read.
 It’s as simple as that: just read.
-Career search how to guides, fiction, professional journals, trade magazines---there are some many different types of books and reading materials you can turn to in order to get out of a writing rut.
+Career search how-to guides, fiction, professional journals, trade magazines—there are many different types of books and reading materials you can turn to in order to get out of a writing rut.
 Feed your mind with inspiring words and ideas and your writing slump will be fading away in no time.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.